 - the organization uses Voluntary Cosmetic Registration Program (VCRP) to check the information provided by the manufacturers/packers and distributors about the product and its ingredients as well as its frequency of use

 - FDA ensures that the cosmetic labeling is correct according to FDA laws and cosmetics regulations, e.g. the labeling has to be truthful and written in English (or additionally in Spanish in Puerto Rico).

 FDA strongly supports the development and use of alternatives to animal testing as well as adherence to the most humane methods available within the manufacturer’s capacity to test the new products.
 Nevertheless, the organization does not specifically require the cosmetics or drugs not to be animal tested as long as the test have proven that the article is safe to use by humans – the testing part relies 100% on the particular manufacturer.

 Why does the FDA Regulate Cosmetics?

-By continuously collecting samples and carrying out various examinations, FDA ensures that the substances used as cosmetics/drugs ingredients are safe for the body of the customer and that they are not anyhow toxic or detrimental to one’s health.
-For instance, once a toxic substance is used in a product, the organisation starts an investigation and discussions with medical experts about the topic to eliminate the compound from the article.
+By continuously collecting samples and carrying out various examinations, FDA ensures that the substances used as cosmetics ingredients are safe for the body of the customer and that they are not anyhow toxic or detrimental to one’s health.
+For instance, once a toxic cosmetic substance is used in a product, the organization starts an investigation and discussions with medical experts about the topic to eliminate the compound from the article.
 It has been successfully done before numerous times.

 What should one do if they have a reaction from a cosmetic or a drug?